microprediction/microprediction/README.md

 See the [Knowledge Center](https://www.microprediction.com/knowledge-center) and [blog](https://www.microprediction.com/blog) for listings of time series algorithms, comparisons of global hyper-parameter optimizers and other tips.

+## PS: Don't mind the litter

+There are some mostly unrelated notebooks for www.microprediction.com/blog that will be moved when I have a moment.